-Working with popular orchestration application services like Kubernetes and ECS is not that easy as it seems when it comes to scaling the app, the deployments, and managing the resources by yourself.
+Working with popular orchestration application services like Kubernetes and ECS is not that easy as it seems when it comes to scaling the app, deployments, and managing the resources by yourself.
 Investing time in Nomad will ease your life, why?
-Cause Nomad is a simple and lightweight orchestration tool that is suited and can be simply integrated with your existing services, either way on-premises or cloud depending on your current setup.
-You can scale your app without the complexity, the deployments are simplified as well, and last but not least there is a native terraform, consul, and vault integration because it’s a HashiCorp proprietary product.
+Because Nomad is a simple and lightweight orchestration tool that is suited and can be simply integrated with your existing services, either way on-premises or cloud depending on your current setup.
+You can scale your app without the complexity, the deployments are simplified as well, and last but not least, there is a native Terraform, Consul and Vault integration since they all are HashiCorp proprietary product.

 Install Nomad on AWS EC2 Amazon Linux 2 instance

 Step 1.
-The usual thing is to update the system packages:
+The usual thing is to update system packages.

 sudo yum update